Steven P. Rowe, MD, PhD

 Baltimore, MD

-Steven P. Rowe, MD, PhD, is an Associate Professor of Radiology and Radiological Science at Johns Hopkins University in Baltimore, Maryland.
+Steven P. Rowe, MD, PhD, is an Professor of Radiology at University of Texas Southwestern Medical Center, Dallas, Texas.
 He clinically practices both diagnostic radiology and nuclear medicine, and his research work focuses on applications of novel molecular imaging agents for positron emission tomography (PET) and single-photon emission computed tomography (SPECT).
 He is particularly interested in the use of prostate-specific membrane antigen (PSMA)-targeted PET agents in prostate cancer and renal cell carcinoma, as well as the clinical utilization of 99mTc-sestamibi SPECT for non-invasive characterization of renal masses.
 He and his colleagues recently developed and validated a structured reporting system for delineating and codifying findings on PSMA PET known as PSMA Reporting and Data System (PSMA-RADS).

 Talks by Steven P. Rowe, MD, PhD